DPinato/MerakiFootageArchiver/README.md

 This script requires:
 - Meraki dashboard API key of an organization administrator, as the organization inventory has to be retrieved through the API
 - *new_list* or *cameraKeys* file (more details on how to get those below)
-- Ruby gems are listed in the Gemfile
+- Ruby version 2.3+ (for the respective platforms referenced below) and gems are listed in the Gemfile
-	- `bundle install` can be used to install the relevant gems. automatically however results may vary depending on the OS you are using
+	- `bundle install` can be used to install the relevant gems automatically.
+Results may vary depending on the OS you are using
 - Ffmpeg, latest version for the platforms mentioned below should work

 I have developed and tested this on: